Why Calcium Actually Matters (And Why Most Boluses Fall Short)

 The numbers don't lie:

-• Subclinical hypocalcaemia (low calcium without going down) causes a 7% production loss
+• Subclinical hypocalcaemia causes a production loss (estimates vary from between 4 - 7%)

 • Clinical milk fever hits you with a 14% loss

 A recent NZ study showed that between 60-80% of multiparous cows have low calcium immediately after calving, and around 30% are still low at day 3.
-It's these persistent subclinical cows that have the most issues down the track.
+It's these persistent subclinical cows that have the most issues down the track and they are the ones we need to target.
+The simple fact is this: for most farms in NZ subclinical hypocalcaemia is actually the bigger financial burden, because it affects many cows in the herd.
+However you don’t see it, and so you accept the trajectory your herd is on as “normal”.
+Our data shows what happens when you address the issue.

 References: